RotherOSS/otobo/README_DOCKER.md

 * Docker 19.03.08
 * Docker compose 1.25.0

-## Building the image
+## Building the docker image for otobo web

-Only the image for the webserver needs to be build.
-For MariaDb the image from DockerHub is used.
+Only the image for the webserver needs to be built.
+This image is also used for otobo cron.
+For the other service the image from http://hub.docker.com is used.

 * cd into the toplevel OTOBO source dir, which contains docker-compose.yml
 * run `docker-compose build`